kinit-sk/MultiCW/README.md

 # Multi-Check-Worthy Dataset (MultiCW)

-This repository contains the code and datasets for the paper "A Real-World Multi-Domain Dataset of Check-Worthy Claims."
+This repository contains the code and datasets for the paper "MultiCW - A Large-Scale Balanced Benchmark Dataset for Training Robust Check-Worthiness Detection Models".
 The project introduces the Multi-Check-Worthy dataset (MultiCW), a benchmarking dataset of check-worthy claims that spans multiple languages, topics, and writing styles.

 ## Abstract

-We introduce Multi-Check-Worthy dataset (MultiCW), a multilingual benchmarking dataset for check-worthy claim detection, covering 16 languages, 6 topical domains, and 2 writing styles.
-The dataset consists of 123,722 samples, evenly distributed between noisy and structured texts, with balanced representation of check-worthy and non-check-worthy classes across all languages.
-We evaluate MultiCW using (a) three fine-tuned state-of-the-art multilingual language models and (b) a variety of large language models (LLMs) in zero-shot settings, including both commercial and open-source models, using diverse sizes and prompting strategies.
-Results show that models fine-tuned on MultiCW consistently outperform zero-shot LLMs in binary classification of check-worthy claims.
-Moreover, these fine-tuned models demonstrate strong generalization across languages, topics, and writing styles, as evidenced by cross-domain experiments on previously unseen dataset.
-Our findings position MultiCW as a valuable resource for advancing multilingual and cross-domain automated fact-checking systems.
+Large language models (LLMs) are beginning to reshape how media professionals verify information, yet automated support for detecting check-worthy claims — a key step in the fact-checking process — remains limited.
+We introduce the Multi-Check-Worthy (MultiCW) dataset, a multilingual benchmark for check-worthy claim detection spanning 16 languages, six topical domains, and two writing styles.
+It consists of 123,722 samples, evenly distributed between noisy (informal) and structured (formal) texts, with balanced representation of check-worthy and non-check-worthy classes across all languages.
+To probe robustness, we also introduce an equally balanced out-of-distribution evaluation set of 29,647 samples in 4 additional languages.
+We benchmark three fine-tuned multilingual transformers against a diverse set of 14 commercial and open-source LLMs under zero-shot settings.
+Our findings show that fine-tuned models consistently outperform zero-shot LLMs on claim classification and show strong out-of-distribution generalization across languages, domains, and styles.
+MultiCW provides a rigorous multilingual resource for advancing automated fact-checking and enables systematic comparisons between fine-tuned models and cutting-edge LLMs on the check-worthy claim detection task.

 ## Project structure